ayushGHub/EyeSAC/README.md

 3. Noise Threshold Input should be: A floating point number ∈ [0, 1].
 4. Confirmation asked if difference in video durations after set start is greater than 5 secs.
 5. Tag names entered should not be empty and should be unique.

+## Constraints:
+1. Uploaded CSV file and video names:
+-	Should be unique
+-	Should not contain underscores (_)
+-	Data files: Should not contain hyphens (-)
+Reason: Row ID’s = “<prefix>_”+<file_name> (Therefore, file name obtained by split by _)
+      [For video blocks, timeframe labels, add tag labels, combine video labels] Same data_filename will be used in screen video name (Split by -)
+2. File names for screen video:
+-	screen-<player1_data_filename>-<player1_data_filename>.mp4
+Reason: To make line chart for appropriate players
+3. Screen video aspect ratio should be 16:9 (width:height)
+Reason: Line chart margins and dimensions are set as per video’s aspect ratio
+4. File names for player video:
+-	player-<player_name>.mp4
+Reason: Identify player videos and get starting frame number to offset for heatmap
+5. For heatmap:
+a.
+Frame number from which heatmap starts = Minimum start time set amongst all player videos * fps
+b.
+Total number of frames in the heatmap = Minimum video duration amongst all player videos * fps